itsbriany/SimpleRails5APIWithAuthentication/README.md

-# SimpleResponseCycleWebService

-A simple REST API implemented in Rails 5 with token authentication.
+### A simple REST API implemented in Rails 5 with token authentication.